John Napier: Life

 On 7 June 1596 Napier wrote a paper Secret inventions, profitable and necessary in these days for defence of this island.
-He describes two kinds of burning mirror for use against ships at a distance, a special kind of artillery shot, and a musket-proof metal chariot.
+He describes two kinds of burning mirror for use against ships at a distance, a special kind of artillery shot and a musket-proof metal chariot.

 Napier died from the effects of gout at home at Merchiston Castle at the age of 67.
 He was buried in the kirkyard of St Giles in Edinburgh.
-Following the loss of the kirkyard of St Giles to build Parliament House, his remains were transferred to an underground vault on the north side of St Cuthbert's Parish Church at the west side of Edinburgh.
+Following the loss of the kirkyard of St Giles to build Parliament House, his remains were transferred to an underground vault on the north side of St Cuthbert's Parish Church on the west side of Edinburgh.
 There is also a wall monument to Napier at St Cuthbert's.

-Napier, like many mathematicians at the time, worked on methods to reduce the labour required for calculations, and he became famous for the devices that he invented to assist with these issues of computation, for example the numbering rods more quaintly known as "Napier's bones".
+Like many mathematicians at the time Napier worked on methods to reduce the labour required for calculations, and he became famous for the devices that he invented to assist with these issues of computation, for example the numbering rods more quaintly known as Napier's bones.

-In addition, Napier recognised the potential of the recent developments in mathematics, particularly those of prosthaphaeresis, decimal fractions, and symbolic index arithmetic, to tackle the issue of reducing computation.
-He appreciated that, for the most part, practitioners who had laborious computations generally did them in the context of trigonometry.
+In addition Napier recognised the potential of the recent developments in mathematics, particularly those of prosthaphaeresis, decimal fractions and symbolic index arithmetic, to tackle the issue of reducing computation.
+He appreciated that for the most part practitioners who had laborious computations generally did them in the context of trigonometry.
 Therefore, as well as developing the logarithmic relation, Napier set it in a trigonometric context so it would be even more relevant.